Contact Tracing for Business explained in 2 minutes

 Adding and subtracting users on the SaferMe platform is easy, and you can monitor which team members are posting daily check-ins.

-Act at the illness stage before a positive test
+Act before a positive test

 When a report of symptom comes in, the right people are alerted immediately.
 This is when a contact table is opened and used.